 Campylobacteriosis is the most commonly reported zoonosis in humans in Norway.
-More than half of the cases are reported as infected abroad.
+Usually more than half of the cases are reported as infected abroad, but due to a large waterborne outbreak in the western part of Norway, only 45% of the cases were infected abroad in 2019.